Using Experimental cf CLI Commands

 These commands provide developers with the ability to better orchestrate app deployment workflows.
 New features include the deployment and management of apps with multiple processes and uploading and staging multiple versions of a single app.

-The experimental commands described in this topic require the cf CLI v6.32.0+ and a Cloud Foundry deployment with CC API 3.27.0+.
-The minimum version of the required CC API will change in subsequent releases.
+The experimental commands described in this topic require the cf CLI v6.32.0 or later and a Cloud Foundry deployment with Cloud Controller API v3.27.0 or later.

 The new commands include a